nhsx/HSMA4-12-DES-rheum/README.md

 ## Project objectives
 *	Use Discrete Event Simulation to better understand the role patient initiated follow-up (PIFU) can play in addressing the (outpatient and elective) referral-to-treatment (RTT) backlog, with particular emphasis on Rheumatology
-*	Advocate and demonstrate the value of pathway and behavioural modelling in central decision-making for digital pathway redesign, elective recovery and the LTP personalisation agenda to support better patient care, experience and system resilience
+*	Advocate and demonstrate the value of pathway and behavioural modelling in central and Integrated Care System decision-making for digital pathway redesign, elective recovery and the Long-Term Plan personalisation agenda and Public Health Management Agenda, to support better patient care, experience and system resilience

 We focussed on rheumatology given that rheumatology has a good clinical evidence base on PIFU [5-10]; documented pathways [3,7]; PIFU is actively endorsed [3,4,7]; and that it is a mainly outpatient specialty with many chronic patients on long-term follow-up, meaning that the effect of PIFU may be amplified [3].